 You know, my wife and daughter both bust me on how much I am the guy yelling at kids to get off my lawn.
 You know what’s funny is I do write other kind of movies.
 Since World’s Greatest Dad, I’ve written like five or six different screenplays.
 But these small personal ones are the ones that I can get done with a limited budget, and that’s why I’m making them.
 I’d like to make other movies…I mean, I still think they probably hopefully will go through my filter, but they don’t all have to be…

-You know, I’ve been trying to get this musical going for a long time.
+I’ve been trying to get this musical going for a long time.
 That’s a biggie for me.
 Still, even though it’s a musical, it has some of the same themes.
 That one’s about…I guess it’s the same kind of premise in all of them.
 Even though they may be despicable people or they do despicable things, or they do things that aren’t necessarily the smartest things, they are all about kindness.
 And in a weird way, to be sincere is really kind of…

 It’s considered lame, yeah.